javiertuya/dependabot-script/README.md

     - Submits an issue with the same labels than PR if version is up to date but vulnerable (GitLab only)
     - Schedules a reminder to open security update issues if they have not been updated for two weeks
 - Other reminders:
-  - Schedules a reminder to open merge request if they have not been updated for two weeks (including non-dependabot)
+  - Schedules a reminder to open merge requests if they have not been updated for two weeks (including non-dependabot)
+  - Schedules a reminder to open issues if they have not been updated for three weeks

 ### Issues and solutions